owen-it/laravel-auditing-doc/installation.md

     OwenIt\Auditing\AuditingServiceProvider::class,
 ],
 ```
-> Note: This provider is important for the publication of configuration files.
+> {note} This provider is important for the publication of configuration files.

 Only after complete the step before, use the following command to publish configuration settings: